The Rise and Fall of the Initial Era: Discussion

 \subsection{The rise of the Initial Era}

-We speculate that the adoption of initial form during this exceptional 40-year period is far from Vannevar Bush's Endless Frontier \cite{bush_endless_1945} being accidental, as it was a highly influential document that appeared at the dawn of US-preeminence, a time when science was being established as ``serious business'' with a more formal cultural norm associated with it.
+We speculate that the adoption of initial form during this exceptional 40-year period is far from being accidental.
+The entry to this period can be marked as the beginning of what might be thought of as the Vannevar Bush-era \cite{bush_endless_1945} and was a time when science was being established as ``serious business'' with a more formal cultural norm associated with it.
 This may have been influenced by the rise in importance of science and medicine and the view that technology could solve all problems.
 Similarly, the Marshall Plan rebuilding of Europe could have led to the import of norms the US, but this seems less likely since the US is continually one of the lower users of initial-form (see Fig.~\ref{F9}).

 However, during this period, research output was dominated by the US, the UK and Japan---all countries that were predisposed to publish in English and to reflect the cultural norms in the US for political reasons.
 The Bretton-Woods Era came to an end in the late 1970s and the Cold War in the late 1980s, and with the rise of globalisation greater international collaboration has been possible, leading to Adam's Fourth Age \cite{adams_fourth_2013}.
 Yet, as we see from Figs.~\ref{F9}, \ref{F10} and \ref{F11}, the use of initial form persisted (and even increased, possibly due to the constraints of paper media and their interaction with the era of Big Science) from 1980 to 2000.
 As demonstrated in our technological analysis, it was a combination of house style decisions, technology changes in the form of PubMed and Crossref, and the switch to online journal submission systems that fundamentally changed research culture back to full name usage.
 It remains a ``chicken and egg'' issue as to whether technology evolved to meet cultural needs or whether technological change gave cultural norms an opportunity to assert themselves.